MatthewAlexOBrien/MatthewAlexOBrien.github.io/README.md

 _Price Norms and Consumer Behaviour_ with Pedro Bordalo, Sandra Sequeira and Mattia Nardotto.
 Working Paper.

 _Inequality, Financial Security and Social Cohesion: Evidence From the Integration of Refugees Into Host Communities_ with Sandra Sequeira, Theresa Beltramo and Florence Nimoh.
-Working Paper.
+Working Paper <a href="cv.Financial_Security_and_Socioeconomic_Integration.pdf">pdf</a>.

 ### Contact